abhikhatri67/youtube-clone/README.md

-# youtube-clone in Vanilla JavaScript
+# Youtube clone in Vanilla JavaScript